SylvainGuilbaud/fhir-demo/README.md

-# Hl7v2 to Fhir converter
+# FHIR demo

-This project is a simple tool to convert HL7v2 messages to FHIR resources.
+This project is a simple demo converting HL7v2 messages to FHIR resources.
-It is based on Microsoft's [FHIR Converter](https://github.com/microsoft/FHIR-Converter) and the workflow on IRIS for Health.

 ## Prerequisites